 - Managing Data in Microservices

 Randy has spent more than two decades building distributed systems and high performing teams, and has worked as a senior technology leader at eBay, Google, and Stitch Fix.
 He coaches CTOs, advises companies, and generally makes a nuisance of himself wherever possible.
-He is currently VP Engineering and Chief Architect at eBay.
+He was most recently VP Engineering and Chief Architect at eBay.